richardmleggett/MARTi/docs/source/cmdline.rst

 2. If not in the current directory, in the user's home directory (i.e. ~/marti_engine_options.txt).
 3. If not in the user's home directory, in the directory containing the MARTiEngine.jar, which unless you have changed things will be the bin directory.

 Alternatively, you can specify the location of the file using the -options command line option.
-This is useful when running the docker image.